 Practicing lawyers and sitting judges helped to judge the competition, which included seven rounds of arguments.
 The panel of distinguished federal jurists presiding over the final competition round at the Conrad Duberstein United States Bankruptcy Courthouse in Brooklyn included:

-The event culminated with a gala awards banquet at the Grand Hyatt New York.
-About 600 guests, including many of New York’s leading bankruptcy judges and practitioners, enjoyed an evening in celebration of the competition’s contributions to the field.
+The competition days culminated with a gala awards reception at Gotham Hall.
+The guests, including many of New York’s leading bankruptcy judges and practitioners, enjoyed an evening in celebration of the competition’s contributions to the field.

 For more information on the annual Duberstein Bankruptcy Moot Court Competition, please visit the competition website.